aleph2c/miros-xml/docs/source/how_it_works.rst

 pattern.

 But miros *does* support the ability to place an HSM within another HSM.
-This is called the orthogonal component pattern.
+This is called the "orthogonal component" pattern (an HSM in an HSM).
 Since the state of an inner HSM is in a different state than the outer machine which holds it, the orthogonal component pattern can have more than one active state like the parallel region pattern.

 The goal of this documentation is to show how to map the orthogonal component pattern onto the parallel region pattern.
-This way a user can use the existing miros infrastructure to gain the incredible complexity packing and ease-of-description offered by David Harel's parallel-region-drawing-style.

 ----